lucascosti/mac-config/README.md

   Also, I have swapped the `Cmd/Alt+Arrow` keys behaviour: `Cmd+Left/RightArrow` now moves the cursor between words, and `Alt+Left/RightArrow` moves to the start/end of a line (and `Shift` with both sets to select the text, if desired).

   This seems to work everywhere in MacOS, except some text editors, like Atom.
-Atom has it's own keymap, so I have also had to replicate this behaviour in the Atom keymap settings.
+Atom has its own keymap, so I have also had to replicate this behaviour in the Atom keymap settings.
 * [iTerm2 configuration](iterm2/)

   Especially for the colour palette that I really got used to when using Fedora.